A fictional travelogue; four minutes to read.

 To start a mealtime conversation, I ask my kids’ opinion on a matter of modern etiquette.
 When Siri’s she/he/it/they/them provides the daily weather forecast, should I say thank you?
 I’ll skip sharing their views on the matter.

 Brittany, looking for something less fattening, orders a fish pasta.
-The al dente pasta comes loaded with one-inch pieces of scallop, lobster and prawns in a creamy white sauce.
+The al dente pasta comes loaded with chunks of scallop, lobster and prawns in a creamy white sauce.
 So much for calorie-counting.
 While Ben and I have a taste, she savors a succulent piece of bison.

-On our last day in Quebec, we cannot leave without trying the popular local comfort food Poutine.
+On our last day, we cannot leave without trying the popular local comfort food Poutine.
 The recipe is French fries and cheddar cheese curds bathed in a brown gravy.
 Fresh ingredients made to taste like seven-day-old leftovers.

 In unison, united—bonded, you could say—we come together as a family.
 Meh!